-McMillan, Frankie (1950-) is a short story writer and poet.
+McMillan, Frankie (1950-) is an award winnning short story writer and poet.

 Born and raised in Christchurch, McMillan studied at Victoria University of Wellington, where she completed an MA in creative writing at the International Institute of Modern Letters.
-In 2005, she was the recipient of the Creative NZ Todd Writers Bursary.

 McMillan’s first book of stories The Bag Lady’s Picnic and Other Stories was published in 2001 by Shoal Bay Press.
 Lindsay Botham wrote in The Listener, 'Acute observations, coupled with achingly clear insight, are the hallmarks of this dazzling collection of short stories.'
 In the Weekend Herald, Penelope Bieder wrote, 'This writing and these stories announce the arrival of a strong new voice on the New Zealand literary scene.'

 In 2009, McMillan featured in Essential NZ Short Stories (Vintage), edited by Owen Marshall.

 Her poetry appears in the anthology, The Unbelievable Lightness of Eggs (Hallard, 2006), a collection featuring the work of six New Zealand poets.
 Her first collection of poetry, Dressing for the Cannibals (Sudden Valley Press), was published in 2009.
 This was followed by a second poetry collection.
 There are No Horses in Heaven published by Canterbury University in March 2015.